 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 FRANKLIN COVEY CO.

-Date: April 9, 2019 Bv: /s/ Robert A. Whitman Date: Aprii 9, 2019 By: /s/ Kobert A. Whitma
+Date: July 9, 2019 By: /s/ Robert A. Whitman

 Robert A. Whitman Chief Executive Officer (Duly Authorized Officer)